June 20, 2024

 Stray vs Community Cat

-• Community Cat: Community Cats are cats that prefer to live in outdoor colonies in our neighborhoods with one or more colony managers who feed them.
+Community cats live in outdoor colonies in our neighborhoods with one or more colony managers who feed them.
 These cats may be feral and unsocialized to humans or the domestic environment, avoiding human contact.
-An easy way to identify a community cat is by checking their ear to see if it has been tipped, meaning they have been spayed/neutered by a veterinarian and returned to their colony.
+An easy way to identify a community cat is by checking its ear to see if it has been tipped, meaning it has been spayed/neutered by a veterinarian and returned to its colony.

 What to look out for